What I'm Researching in AI Right Now Banner

 Recursive Self-Improvement: Can AI Bootstrap Its Own Intelligence?

 TL;DR Recursive self-improvement (RSI) is the idea of an AI that improves its own ability to improve - each round producing a smarter system that does the next round better.
 It is the engine behind every “intelligence explosion” story since I.J.
 Good described it in 1965 The narrow version is already real.
 Systems like AlphaEvolve and the AI Scientist measurably improve algorithms, code, and even research output - including, in AlphaEvolve’s case, the infrastructure that trains the models themselves The leap people fear is different: improving an algorithm is not the same as improving general intelligence.
 Nothing in 2026 has crossed that line, and the gap is structural, not just a matter of scale Four bottlenecks decide whether RSI runs away or fizzles: compute, data, verification, and diminishing returns.
 Each is a hard physical or informational limit, not a temporary engineering nuisance The realistic picture is steady, human-paced acceleration - AI assisting AI research - not an overnight takeoff.
-METR’s time-horizon data shows fast but smooth exponential progress, which is exactly what a bottlenecked process looks like It still deserves serious safety attention, because a slow takeoff is the one we can actually govern There is a particular shape of argument that has haunted artificial intelligence since before the field had a settled name.
+METR’s time-horizon data shows fast but smooth exponential progress, which is exactly what a bottlenecked process looks like In May 2026 Anthropic put numbers on this from inside a frontier lab.
+Its essay When AI Builds Itself reports that over 80% of the code it merges is now written by Claude, that task horizons are doubling every roughly four months rather than seven, and lays out a candid three-way bet on where this ends.
+None of it overturns the bottlenecked-flywheel picture - but it sharpens it It still deserves serious safety attention, because a slow takeoff is the one we can actually govern There is a particular shape of argument that has haunted artificial intelligence since before the field had a settled name.
 It goes like this: build a machine slightly better than humans at designing machines, and it will design a machine better than itself.
 That machine designs a better one.
 The loop tightens, each turn faster than the last, and intelligence runs away from us in an afternoon. ...

 AI as Analogy Engine Banner